-Laws of attraction For those looking to entice birds to their yards, think food, shelter, nesting places and, most importantly, water.
+For those looking to entice birds to their yards, think food, shelter, nesting places and, most importantly, water.

 Consider combining different feeding methods to attract a variety of birds, including loose seed, cylinder-shaped feeders, and cakes or blocks.
 Bagged seed may contain large amounts of milo, which doves and quail enjoy, but it is not preferred by most other birds.

 “If you want a variety of birds, get high quality seed,” Brenda said.
 She notes that cardinals, titmice and chickadees appreciate safflower, black oil sunflower and nyjer seed year-round, especially when they nest in the spring.

 “They bring a lot of joy to the yard,” she said.
 “So people who are just getting into birding would enjoy that.”

 If your yard allows, consider cultivating native plants, as these are excellent food sources and habitats for birds.
 Birds are attracted to anything that bears fruit or berries, such as the possumhaw, yaupon, red mulberry, dewberry, agarita, roughleaf dogwood, and vines like Texas honeysuckle.
 For example, the bright yellow lesser goldfinch loves thistle and sunflower, both native plants.

 And it may surprise you that the hackberry, commonly regarded as a “trash tree,” is actually the best bird-feeding tree in Texas.
 If you have hackberries on your property, consider it advantageous for birding.

 Shelters can include trees, bushes and even brush piles.
 These provide birds protection from the elements and from predators.
 Trees and shrubs also serve as nesting places, as not all birds use birdhouses.